-Growing up, I was often told I had a sensory disorder by the health care professional aunt who raised me, but to my knowledge, I’ve never been formally diagnosed.
+Growing up, I was often told I had a sensory disorder by the health care professional aunt who raised me, but I’ve never been formally diagnosed.
 That said, I’ve been a picky eater for as long as I can remember.
 My (estranged) dad brushed my habits off as attention seeking, but I’m 31 and they’ve only gradually improved.
 Far from going out of my way to make a scene, while out, I order whatever meal I least need to alter.
 This means often declining from ordering what I want to eat in favor of what I can.

 How picky am I talking here?
 Well, I eat like a very happy seven year old.
 I eat meat, carbs, dairy (excluding milk itself), and sugary sweets.
 I rarely eat vegetables, fruits, and seafood.
 If it's not in a Reese's, I'm not eating peanut butter (which I generally avoid because Hershey uses child slaves).
 There are exceptions.
 I love onions, enjoy tomato sauce, pomegranates, and sushi.
 I don’t mind spaghetti squash, cucumbers, oranges, blueberries, and bananas.
 The issue with fruits is the texture.
 For veggies, it’s a combination of the textures and flavors, whereas for seafood, it’s the smell.
 I can’t get past the smell to try the flavors, though when I've tried, the taste matched the smell which was bad.